-If you do not seek damages from the third party, you must agree to let us seek damages on your behalf.
-This is referred to as "subrogation".
+We may, at our option, choose to exercise our right of subrogation and pursue a recovery from any liable party as successor to your rights.
 We may require you to assign the proceeds of your claim or the right to take action against the third party in your name, and we may withhold payment of benefits until the assignment is provided.
+If you do pursue a claim or case related to your injury or illness (whether in court or otherwise), you must promptly notify us and cooperate with our reimbursement or subrogation efforts.
+You or your legal representative must keep the Plan advised of developments in your claim and promptly notify us of any recovery you receive, whether in or out of court.
 You must sign our subrogation/reimbursement agreement and provide us with any other relevant information about the claim if we ask you to do so.
 However, a subrogation/reimbursement agreement is not necessary to enforce the Plan's rights.